 - The junction field transistor operates with the gate-source pn junction in reverse bias condition.

-- Reverse biasing of gate-source junction with the negative voltage generates a depletion region in the PN junction that increases the area to the n channel and so increases resistance by limiting the area of channel.
+- Reverse biasing of gate-source junction with the negative voltage generates a depletion region in the PN junction that increases the area to the n channel and so increases resistance by limiting the area of the channel.

 - The below figure explains this factor.
 The white color area denoted depletion region formed through reverse biasing.